techstars-archive/code-challenge/README.md

 For a "quick & dirty" deployment, I'm using `docker-machine` with `docker-compose`.
-Were this a real production app, I would create a Jenkins pipeline to build the Docker image, push it to AWS ECR, and deploy it in a number of ways:
+Were this a real production app, I would create a Jenkins pipeline to build the Docker image, push it to AWS ECR, and deploy it in one of a number of ways:

-* The Rails app could be deployed via Kubernetes (3+ pods), an autoscaling group in AWS ELB, or running Docker hosts directly in e.g. DigitalOcean.
+* The Rails app could be deployed via Kubernetes (3+ pods for redundancy), an autoscaling group in AWS ELB, or running the image in Docker hosts directly in e.g. DigitalOcean.
 * The database servers could be configured in a master-slave arrangement for some redundancy, but I would probably opt for a managed service like AWS RDS.

 ## Neat Features

-1. Tags are downcased and sorted
+1. Tags are downcased for storage and sorted for display
 1. The web app is fully responsive (thanks, Bootstrap)
+1. Upon creating the deployed stack, the DB is seeded with some sample data

 ## TODO